Boy, 8, jumps from apartment fire: 'I didn't want to die'

-GARY, Indiana --An 8-year-old boy jumped from the fourth floor of a burning apartment building in Gary, Indiana, a leap of faith that ended up saving his life.
+GARY, Indiana --An 8-year-old boy jumped from the fourth floor of a burning apartment building in Indiana, a leap of faith that ended up saving his life.

 As smoke filled the building in Gary's Miller Beach community Sunday morning and residents began to flee, Monty Spencer lost sight of his family.

 Neighbors below scrambled to organize a rescue plan, despite firefighters' warnings to stay away.
-First they tried running into the building themselves, then eventually grabbed blankets to form a makeshift safety net to catch the boy.
+First they tried running into the building themselves, then they eventually grabbed blankets to form a makeshift safety net to catch the boy.

-"He's yelling 'help me, help me, help me,'" said Nicola Simmons, the boy's aunt.
+"He's yelling 'help me, help me, help me,'" his aunt, Nicola Simmons, said.

 "I was too scared, the jump was too far," he said.
-"But I couldn't do nothing about it so I had to jump."
+"But I couldn't do nothing about it, so I had to jump."

 Spencer said his mother's orders convinced him to take the leap.